pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-04-28-date-cookies.markdown

 Instructions:
 - Preheat oven to 350F and line a large cookie sheet with parchment paper

 - Blend the dates in a food processor.
 Blend in nut flour too.
-You can also use whole nuts (any nuts will do) instead of nut flour too.
-I used whole almonds, so I technically used almond meal instead of almond flour.
 Blend until you have a crumbly looking dough, but slightly sticky

 - Add the rest of the ingredients (except for the chocolate chips) and blend to combine